 Vets and HGP responsibilities

-If you are a veterinarian implanting hormonal growth promotants (HGPs), find out your responsibilities under the HGP Regulated Control Scheme (RCS).
+If you are a veterinarian implanting hormonal growth promotants (HGPs) you have responsibilities under the HGP Regulated Control Scheme (RCS).

 In New Zealand, the use of HGPs implanted into bovine animals is strictly controlled through the HGP Regulated Control Scheme (RCS).
-You need to be familiar with your full legal obligations under the RCS.
+Veterinarians need to be familiar with their full legal obligations under the RCS.

-- keep any paper records generated for at least 4 years from the date of HGP implantation of each animal if you are the supervising veterinarian.
+- all records are kept for at least 4 years from the date of HGP implantation.

 To get access to the HGP database, you need to apply for a login and password by emailing firstname.lastname@example.org